cfengine/documentation/reference/promise-types/files.markdown

 **Notes**:
 This determines what kind of link should be used to link files.
 Users are advised to be wary of 'hard links' (see Unix manual pages for the ln command).
-The behaviour of non-symbolic links is often precarious and unpredictable.
+The behavior of non-symbolic links is often precarious and unpredictable.
 However, hard links are the only supported type by Windows.